Skip to content

 In addition to the physical effects, a person with osteoarthritis might also experience social and emotional problems.
 For instance, a person with osteoarthritis that hinders daily activities and job performance might feel depressed or helpless.

-There is no single test to confirm a diagnosis of osteoarthritis.
-The doctor will take a medical history and perform a physical exam to see if the person has pain, tenderness, loss of motion,or signs of injury to surrounding tissues.
+The best way to confirm a diagnosis of osteoarthritis is by X-ray.
+The doctor will take a medical history and perform a physical exam to see if the person has pain, tenderness, loss of motion involving the neck or lower back, or if symptoms are suggestive, signs of nerve involvement such as weakness, reflex changes, or loss of sensation.

 The doctor may order certain tests to aid in the diagnosis of osteoarthritis of the spine.
 These tests include:

-In most cases, treatment of spinal osteoarthritis is geared toward relieving the symptoms of pain and increasing the joint’s ability to function.
+In most cases, treatment of spinal osteoarthritis is geared toward relieving the symptoms of pain and increasing a person's ability to function.
 The goal is to have a healthy lifestyle.

 Initial treatment may include losing weight if needed and then, for everyone, maintaining a healthy weight.
 It may also include exercise.
 Besides helping with weight management, exercise can also help: